AmrBenSalem/AWS-SAA-C02-Course/README.md

 - Also have temporary instance store
   - If instance moves hosts, the storage is lost.
 - Can use remote storage, Elastic Block Store (EBS).
   - EBS allows you to allocate volumes of persistent storage to instances within the same AZ.
 - 2 types of networking
   - Storage networking
   - Data networking

 EC2 Networking (ENI)

-When instances are provisioned within a specific subnet within a VPC A primary elastic network interface is provisioned in a subnet which maps to the physical hardware on the EC2 host.
-Subnets are also within one specific AZ.
+When instances are provisioned within a specific subnet within a VPC, a primary elastic network interface is provisioned in a subnet which maps to the physical hardware on the EC2 host.
 Instances can have multiple network interfaces, even within different subnets so long as they're within the same AZ.
+An EC2 instance cannot access volumes or data network from a different AZ.

 An instance runs on a specific host.
 If you restart the instance it will stay on that host until either:

 - The host fails or is taken down by AWS
 - The instance is stopped and then started, different than restarted.

 The instance will be relocated to another host in the same AZ.
 Instances cannot move to different AZs.
 Everything about their hardware is locked within one specific AZ.

 A migration is taking a **copy** of an instance and moving it to a different AZ.

 In general instances of the same type and generation will occupy the same host.